tarantool/doc/doc/tooling/tt_cli/migrations.rst

     .. warning::

-        Using this option may result in cluster migrations inconsistency.
+        Using this option may lead to migrations inconsistency in the cluster.

 .. option:: --replicaset STRING

     **Applicable to:** ``apply``, ``remove``, ``status``, ``stop``

-    Execute the operation only on the specified replicaset.
+    Execute the operation only on the specified replica set.

 .. option:: --skip-syntax-check